r3tr0-02/CGPA-GPACalc/README.md

 - (basically the entire "An Introduction to Object-Oriented Programming with Java" by C. Thomas Wu , 5th edition).

 # LICENSE
-License of this project are in LICENSE file, using GPL v3.0.
+License of this project are in LICENSE file, using GPL v3.0. `You are free to use the source codes in this repo ONLY for educational purposes, only.`